OctopusDeploy/blog/blog/2021-04/difference-between-ci-and-cd/index.md

 ## What is Continuous Integration?

+At a high level, CI is all about:

+- Taking the code written by developers and compiling it into an artifact.
+- Running automated tests.
-At a high level, CI is all about taking the code written by developers and compiling it into an artifact, running automated tests, and capturing the log files so any failed builds or tests can be resolved.
+- Capturing the log files so any failed builds or tests can be resolved.

 A CI server facilitates this process by running builds and tests with each commit.

 The CI process can be described as the equation: